|Policy Title: Financial Conflicts of Interest in Public Health Service Funded Programs||Category: Academic Affairs/Faculty|

 Investigators must also disclose to their supervisors, for themselves and their family members, any travel related to CSU duties that is sponsored by or reimbursed by an external entity other than a federal, state, or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education or the government.
 For all such travel, the employee must disclose, and keep a record of, the purpose of trip, the sponsor/organizer, destination, and the duration.
 This disclosure may be made prospectively when the travel is planned, or, if not made prospectively, must be made within 30 days after the trip begins.
 The supervisor shall review such disclosure and make an initial determination as to whether the value of the travel (or reimbursement for travel) could directly and significantly affect the design, conduct, or reporting of PHS-funded research.
 Travel disclosures indicating that such circumstances may exist shall be forwarded to the Dean and handled in the same manner as for other SFI disclosures.

-Each FCOI subject to a Management Plan must be reported in accordance with the Regulation and as further set forth in the Procedures.
+Each FCOI subject to a Management Plan must be reported per the Regulation and as further set forth in the Procedures.
 At a minimum, CSU shall, for any federal research funding subject to the Regulation:

 - Report FCOIs to the awarding component of the funding agency at the time the FCOI is determined to exist, and at least annually thereafter while the FCOI continues to exist; and

-The university shall include in each subaward agreement subject to the Regulation terms that establish whether this policy or that of the subrecipient will apply to the subrecipient’s Investigators, and shall provide FCOI reports regarding subrecipient Investigators to the awarding federal funding agency.
+The University shall include in each subaward agreement subject to the Regulation terms that show whether this policy or that of the subrecipient will apply to the subrecipient’s Investigators and shall provide FCOI reports regarding subrecipient Investigators to the awarding federal funding agency.

 Public Accessibility Requirements

-This policy, the Procedures, and certain Disclosures made pursuant to the policy shall be made publicly accessible.
-With respect to the Disclosures subject to such requirement, the university will either (i) publish those Disclosures on a publicly-accessible website prior to the expenditure of any funds under a PHS-funded research project, or (ii) provide a written response, within five business days, to any request for information concerning an SFI that was disclosed, and is still held, by the Senior/Key Personnel for the affected research project, if the SFI was determined to be a FCOI.
+This policy, the Procedures, and certain Disclosures made per the policy shall be made publicly accessible.
+With respect to the Disclosures subject to such requirement, the University will either (i) publish those Disclosures on a publicly-accessible website prior to the expenditure of any funds under a PHS-funded research project, or (ii) provide a written response, within five business days, to any request for information concerning an SFI that was disclosed, and is still held, by the Senior/Key Personnel for the affected research project, if the SFI was determined to be an FCOI.

 Public Health Service Regulations